-While burpees are great for all the reasons I listed above, there are some reasons you might want an alternative movement:
+While burpees are great for all the reasons I listed above, there are some reasons you might want a modified burpee movement instead:

 Burpees are demanding and relatively complex.
 Many people start making technique mistakes toward the end of a burpee workout because they’re so fatigued, which can lead to injuries.
 A crisp, clean burpee is beautiful and safe and effective.
 But, if your knees start caving in on the landing or your lower back starts dipping toward the ground and your elbows flare out on the push-ups, you’re not just selling your own training short, you’re putting yourself at risk.

 Burpees involve three movements people might simply not be able to do.
 Squats, even bodyweight ones, take a reasonable amount of mobility, flexibility, and coordination.
 Push-ups can be a surprisingly demanding strength exercise when performed with correct form.
 Many people haven’t jumped in years.
 Stringing them all together is asking a lot.

-Burpees get old.
+Regular burpees get old.
 Sometimes the last thing you want to do is another regular old burpee, but you still like the training effect they offer.

-Think burpees without the pushup and the jump.
+The simplest modification there is: burpees without the push-up and the jump.
 Squat thrusts actually birthed the modern burpee.
 They involve squatting down to place hands on floor, shooting the legs back to assume the plank position, shooting them forward, then squatting back up.
-They’re really, really simple and for the first ten or so you’re thinking “These are too easy.”
-Keep doing them, though, and suddenly you’ll realize you’re getting a great workout.
+They’re really, really simple and for the first ten or so.
+You’re thinking “These are too easy.”
+Keep doing them, though.
+Suddenly you’ll realize you’re getting a great workout.

-To do the murpee, or modified burpee: instead of shooting your legs back, dropping into an explosive pushup, leaping to your feet and springing upward, and repeating it as quickly as possible, slow everything down and rely on strength and balance instead of sheer momentum.
+To do the murpee, or modified burpee, slow everything down and rely on strength and balance instead of sheer momentum.